 Converting your Foreign Pilot’s License to FAA

 If you hold a foreign ATP or Commercial Pilot license, then follow these steps –

-- The next step is to come to the United States, and obtain a US FAA Commercial and Instrument Rating.
-All of your foreign flight times, and flight training is creditable, however you will need to take 2 written exams and 2 practical exams.
+- The next step is to come to the United States and obtain a US FAA Commercial and Instrument Rating.
+All of your foreign flight times and flight training are creditable, however, you will need to take 2 written exams and 2 practical exams.
 It does not matter whether you take the commercial or the instrument rating ahead of the other.

-- At this time you should hold a FAA Commercial Pilot, with instrument rating, and a foreign based Private Pilot.
+- At this time you should hold an FAA Commercial Pilot, with instrument rating, and a foreign-based Private Pilot.
 This qualifies you to move ahead with the Flight Instructor certification.

 Converting your foreign Flight Instructor License to the US FAA Flight Instructor -CFI

 There is no conversion process in place for converting or obtaining a US FAA Flight Instructor Certificate based on a foreign flight instructor license.
 You will need to follow the instructions laid down in FAR 61 Subpart H.

 CFI Academy specializes in training Flight Instructor applicants.
 You can read about our CFI course here.